StefanNowacki/CovidProject/README.md

 In this project you can see varius data about covid in countires.

-  -percentage of population got covid
+  - percentage of population got covid
   - highest infection rate by country
   - deaths by country, continent and much more!